Ang Tanging Ina: Release

 Ang Tanging Ina was released on May 28, 2003.

-On June 3, 2002, 500 moviegoers watching the film in one of the theaters at SM City Manila panicked and rushed outside the cinema when a scene that features a bus explosion coincided with the loud drilling of construction workers a floor below, causing audiences to assume that a bomb exploded in the building.
+On June 3, 2003, 500 moviegoers watching the film in one of the theaters at SM City Manila panicked and rushed outside the cinema when a scene that features a bus explosion coincided with the loud drilling of construction workers a floor below, causing audiences to assume that a bomb exploded in the building.

 Sequel

 In 2008, the Star Cinema brought the second installment of Ang Tanging Ina film series which still starred Ai-Ai de las Alas, Eugene Domingo, and several others.
 The film revolves around Ina (Ai-Ai de las Alas) who lately became the President of the Philippines and overturns the Philippines by ruling it into a whole new dimension of enjoyment which eventually causes her many serious problems about the country and with her family as well.

-Ang Tanging Ina (TV series)
+Television adaptation

 After the original film's phenomenal success, a TV sitcom was produced on ABS-CBN.
 It aired from August 17, 2003 to January 30, 2005, replacing Home Along Da Riles and was replaced by Goin' Bulilit.
 All of the actors who portrayed members of Ina's family return with the exception of Alwyn Uytingco who was replaced by Ketchup Eusebio.
-Also in the series, the family's last name was changed from Montecillo to Macaspac.